stevekrouse/cycle/README.md

 ### Goal: at least 1 team spending time in Cycle outside of the class

-  * catch script errors better

-  * Polish the untutorials

-  * Improve the survey
-    * What software tools do you expect to use this hackathon?
-    * Why do you choose them?
-    * Why would you use cycle?
-    * Why wouldn’t you use cycle?
+  * consider giving every css change an animation

   * if and repeats can't have containers
     * option 1: like components, give option for base type in ifs and repeats
     * option 2: make if's and repeats inline blocks that you can throw into any block

+  * only scope variable, not text -- http://stevekrouse.github.io/cycle/#scope-variable-error

+  * Create control iteration for objects so you don’t have to do values for firebase

+  * every / wait blocks

   * navbar elements

-  * better text input options

-  * Create control iteration for objects so you don’t have to do values for firebase

-  * parse int

   * date and time menu
     * maybe: http://www.datejs.com/

+  * parse int

+  * better text input options

+  * catch script errors better

 ## Eventually